 If you don’t usually use the Image search feature on your MacBook and want to disable it due to the slightly increased searching time compared to the standard text search, this section contains all the details you need.
 Or if you are sitting with a group of people and want to send someone a contact, but you search the contact’s name, and a personal picture of them appears on your screen.
-Hence, go through or follow the steps below to disable the image search feature on macOS Ventura.
+Hence, go through or follow the steps below to disable the image search feature in macOS.

 Step.
 2→ Now go to the navigation bar on the left and click on the “Siri & Spotlight” action.

 Step.
 3→ In the Siri & Spotlight window, go to the “Search Results” section.